opendilab/DI-engine/ding/docs/source/feature/hpc_rl_overview_en.rst

     3. Usage

-        The usage of HPC_RL is disabled by default in nervex (because only part of the operating environment is currently supported).
-After installation, you can add a line of code ``nervex.enable_hpc_rl = True`` at the beginning of the entry program, and HPC_RL related calculations will be automatically enabled.
+        The usage of HPC_RL is disabled by default in ding (because only part of the operating environment is currently supported).
+After installation, you can add a line of code ``ding.enable_hpc_rl = True`` at the beginning of the entry program, and HPC_RL related calculations will be automatically enabled.
 The demo is as follows:

         .. code:: python

-            import nervex
+            import ding
-            from nervex.entry import serial_pipeline
+            from ding.entry import serial_pipeline
-            from nervex.utils import read_config
+            from ding.utils import read_config

             if __name__ == "__main__":
                 config_path = 'cartpole_a2c_default_config.yaml'
-                nervex.enable_hpc_rl = True
+                ding.enable_hpc_rl = True
                 cfg = read_config(config_path)
                 cfg.policy.use_cuda= True
                 serial_pipeline(cfg, 0)